3RaGaming/Web_Control/README.md

 # Web_Control
-Quick and dirty web gui used to control the game servers.
+Web gui used to control the game servers, and introduce discord chat integration.
+Discord auth is available for web contorl logins.

 Game and Apache are run on the same server, for now.

 # Requirements
 (Realized this was kind of important... so we're working on it)